 To learn more about BAT , check the www.FunctionalRewards.com web site.
 Lots of great info and videos to get you thinking about your reactive dog in a new way.

 Pricing $85 per hour in the Portland area.
-Mileage charges apply over 10 miles at 50 cents per mile
+Mileage charges apply over 10 miles at 50 cents per mile and tolls.

 3 Sessions paid in advance $240

 Private sessions include initial phone consult, extensitive pre screening, training session, , an indepth email report, a report for your Vet with your permission, and follow up via phone and email for 1 year.